stretchr/gomniauth/README.md

 The `state` parameter is a `State` object that contains information that will be hashed and passed (via the third party) through to your callback (see below).
 Usually, this object contains the URL to redirect to once authentication has completed, but you can store whatever you like in here.

-The `options` parameter is an `objects.Map` containing additional query-string parameters that will be sent to the authentication service.
+The `options` parameter is an `objx.Map` containing additional query-string parameters that will be sent to the authentication service.
 For example, in OAuth2 implementations, you can specify a `scope` parameter to get additional access to other services you might need.

 ### Handling the callback